davnovak/SingleBench/README.md

         clustering = Module(Fix('Depeche'), n_param = 'fixed_penalty')
     )
 n_params[[2]] <- list(
+	 projection = rep(c(NA, 1, 2, 3), times = 3),
-    clustering = rep(c(0.1, 0.3, 0.5), times = 3)
+    clustering = rep(c(0.1, 0.3, 0.5), each = 4),
+    expand = TRUE
 )
 ```

 Finally, we can construct a `Benchmark` object with these settings.
 For demonstration, we use the package `HDCytoData` to retrieve a cytometry dataset as a `SummarizedExperiment` object for use in our benchmark.
-We will only want to keep *type* markers (per annotation of the dataset) and use an *asinh* (cofactor = 5) transformation.
+We will only want to keep *type* markers and use an *asinh* (cofactor = 5) transformation.
-Furthermore, we specify that there exists a label for unannotated cells ('*unassigned*'), which need to be handled differently when calculating supervised evaluation metrics.
+We also specify that there exists a label for unannotated cells ('*unassigned*'), which needs to be handled differently when calculating supervised evaluation metrics.
+For evaluating stability of results, we will run each clustering step 5 times.

 ```
 library(HDCytoData)